How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 Inkbot Design is an excellent example of a hybrid name.

-Then, adding the more descriptive word “design” at the end makes it clear that Inkbot Design is a design agency.
+Then, adding the more descriptive word “design” at the end clarifies that Inkbot Design is a design agency.

-By the time you go to the home page to see the full menu of service offerings, you already have an idea of what you’re going to see.
+When you go to the home page to see the full menu of service offerings, you already have an idea of what you’ll see.

-In my opinion, it’s always better to choose either a brandable or hybrid name, especially working in the creative space.
+I think it’s always better to choose a brandable or hybrid name, especially working in the creative space.

 Let’s explore why this is the best option for you in more detail!